chenhongming/Semantic-Segmentation-PyTorch/README.md

 # Semantic-Segmentation-PyTorch

+## Introduce
-## A platform for training and testing semantic segmentation models using PyTorch
+A platform for training and testing semantic segmentation models using PyTorch